-While Beijing has long been a favourite choice for Australians studying on exchange to learn Mandarin, there are a range of second tier cities offering a top notch China experience.
+While Beijing has long been a favourite choice for Australians studying on exchange to learn Mandarin, there is a range of second-tier cities offering a top-notch China experience.
 Nanjing and Kunming are two popular cities for Australians and Asia Options sat down with Emily Dunn from the Australia China Alumni Association to hear her experience of studying at Keats School and Nanjing University.

 Positives of the program

 Keats School (in Kunming, Yunnan) and Nanjing University (in Nanjing, Jiangsu) provided two very different experiences.
 In Kunming, I lived in a youth hostel by Green Lake and commuted each day to Keats School, a private language college where I was in a class of five people for six months.
 At that time my Mandarin was very basic so it was great to be in a small class environment where the focus was on speaking/listening.
 Kunming is a third-tier city, so it meant very few of the locals had good English which forced us to use our Mandarin in day-to-day life.